-Unit 1 it 11: Introduction to Ladders 1.
+nit 1 roduction to Ladders 1.
 Discuss the different types and usages for the following ladders: roof, attic, and extension.
-2. Demonstrate the proper procedures for ladder carrying.
+2, Demonstrate the proper procedures for ladder carrying.
 3. Demonstrate the proper techniques for raising, lowering, and securing a ladder.
 4. Demonstrate the proper techniques for climbing a ladder.
-5. Demonstrate the proper techniques for working from a ladder. nit 1 12: Int roduction to Vehicle Extrication 1.
+5. Demonstrate the proper techniques for working from a ladder. nit 12 2: Inti roduction to Vehicle Extrication 1.
 Discuss and demonstrate the usage of various vehicle extrication tools (e.g., Jaws of Life).
-2. Perform a vehicle extrication utilizing the various vehicle extrication tools and techniques. nit 1 13: Fir efighter Safety 1.
+2. Perform a vehicle extrication utilizing the various vehicle extrication tools and techniques. nit 13 3: Fire efighter Safety 1.
 Discuss the importance of scene safety from various perspectives.
 2. Discuss and demonstrate search and rescue techniques.
-3. Discuss and demonstrate various victim rescue carries and drags. nit 1 14: Bu ilding Materials and Construction 1.
+3. Discuss and demonstrate various victim rescue carries and drags. nit 14 4: Bui lding Materials and Construction 1.
 Describe and identify the various types of building materials.
 2. Describe and identify the different construction types.
-3. Describe and identify the different building components. nit 1 15: Fir e Behavior 1.
+3. Describe and identify the different building components.
+Jnit 1: 5: Fir e Behavior 1.
 Describe the chemistry of fire.
 2. Identify the five forms of energy.
 3. Explain the concept of the fire triangle and fire tetrahedron.
 4. Describe the by-products of combustion.
 5. Explain how fires are spread by direct contact, conduction, convection, and radiation.
 6. Describe the four methods of extinguishing a fire.
 7. Identify the various classes of fires.
 8. Describe the characteristics of solid fuel fires.
 9. Describe the four phases of solid fuel fires.
 10. Describe the characteristics of a room and contents fire during each of the four phases of solid fuel fire.
 11. Describe the conditions that lead to flameover, flashover, and backdraft.
 12. Examine the characteristics of liquid fuel fires.
 13. Explain the concept of vapor density and flammability limits.

-14. Describe the cause and effects of a boiling liquid expanding vapor explosion (BLEVE).
-15. Describe the process of reading smoke.
-16. Explore how wind effect impacts fire behavior.
-Unit 16 : Inti roduction to Portable Fire Extinguishers 1.
-Describe the primary purpose of portable fire extinguishers.
-2. Explain the classification and rating system for portable fire extinguishers based on both the traditional lettering system and pictographs.
-3. Explain and demonstrate the basic steps of portable fire extinguisher operation (PASS).
-4. Demonstrate the proper selection of fire extinguishers based on the type of fire.
-Unit 17 : Wa ter Supply 1.
-Describe the equipment and procedures utilized to access static sources of water.
-2. Discuss the characteristics of mobile water supply apparatuses.
-3. Describe how municipal water systems supply water to communities.
-4. Describe the characteristics of wet and dry barrel hydrants.
-5. Explain the principles of fire hydrants.
-6. Explain how friction loss and elevation affect water pressure.
-7. Explain how to prevent water hammer.
-8. Describe the characteristics of medium and large diameter hoses.
-9. Describe the characteristics and uses of supply hoses.
-10. Identify the common types of couplings.
-11. Describe the uses of reducers and appliances.
-12. Describe the use of hose clamps and hose rollers.
-13. Describe the procedures used to connect a supply line to a hydrant.
-14. Describe and demonstrate how to operate a fire hydrant.
-15. Describe how to unload a fire hose.
-16. Describe and demonstrate a proper hose drag.
-17. Describe and demonstrate how to replace a damaged hose line.
-18. Describe and demonstrate how to drain a fire hose.
+Describe the cause and effects of a boiling liquid expanding vapor explosion (BLEVE). .
+Describe the process of reading smoke.
+Explore how wind effect impacts fire behavior. ntroduction to Portable Fire Extinguishers Describe the primary purpose of portable fire extinguishers.
+Explain the classification and rating system for portable fire extinguishers based on both the traditional lettering system and pictographs.
+Demonstrate the proper selection of fire extinguishers based on the type of fire.
+Vater Supply Describe the equipment and procedures utilized to access static sources of water Discuss the characteristics of mobile water supply apparatuses.
+Describe how municipal water systems supply water to communities.
+Describe the characteristics of wet and dry barrel hydrants.
+Explain the principles of fire hydrants.
+Explain how friction loss and elevation affect water pressure.
+Explain how to prevent water hammer.
+Describe the characteristics of medium and large diameter hoses.
+Describe the characteristics and uses of supply hoses.
+Identify the common types of couplings. .
+Describe the uses of reducers and appliances.
+Describe the use of hose clamps and hose rollers.
+Describe the procedures used to connect a supply line to a hydrant.
+Describe and demonstrate how to operate a fire hydrant.
+Describe how to unload a fire hose.
+Describe and demonstrate a proper hose drag. .
+Describe and demonstrate how to replace a damaged hose line.